SMSP: A Plug-and-Play Strategy of Multi-Scale Perception for MLLMs to Perceive Visual Illusions: Experiments

 \subsection{Case Study}

 We present two representative examples in Figure \ref{fig:case_study} to illustrate the effect of SMSP.

 In the first example, a large and complex Chinese character is embedded within a realistic scene.
 For the Filtered and the Blur with Histogram methods, they fail to effectively remove background distractions and preserve the character's structure, making it difficult for the model to recognize.
 In contrast, SMSP provides clearer perception-adjusted variants (the second and third images).
-After considering four input variants, the model can successfully identify the character from strongly processed variants.
+By jointly considering the four input images, the model can successfully identify the character from strongly processed variants.
 The second example conceals a small English word in a noise texture, and both baseline methods excessively blur the image.
-This time, SMSP enables the model to correctly identify the word through the weakest processed variant (the fourth image), which clearly reveals the answer.
+In this example, SMSP enables the model to correctly identify the word through the weakest processed variant (the fourth image), which clearly reveals the answer.

-The examples demonstrate that four images constructed by SMSP are necessary and effective for MLLMs to perceive illusions with different backgrounds and hidden scales.
+The examples demonstrate that four images constructed by SMSP are necessary and helpful for MLLMs to perceive illusions with different backgrounds and hidden scales.
 These variants successfully simulate images perceived by humans under their perceptual adjustments, enabling the model to access clearer and more informative visual representations.